 When and where to display your professional headshot

 There are some jobs, such as acting or modeling roles, that call for a picture on your resume—and in those cases, you certainly should include one.
 There are also some places in the world where resume pictures are customary.
-If you’re still on the fence, consider what a resume picture will add and what is best practice in your local job before deciding.
+If you’re still on the fence, consider what a resume picture will add and what is best practice in your local job market before deciding.

 It’s true that recruiters and hiring managers will eventually come across your smiling face as you advance in the hiring process.
 But we still believe it’s best to keep your experience, skills, and achievements front and center when applying to jobs.
 As hiring practices are constantly evolving, we’ll keep an eye on the resume picture trend and update you if the industry recommendation changes.